 At the conference, the following reports on the Caspian seal were presented: Simon J. Goodman, Tan Harrison “The potential impact of 21st Century climate change on Caspian seals (Pusa caspica)”, and Mirgaliy T. Baimukanov “The impact of the climate change and the regression of the Caspian Sea on the distribution and abundance of the Caspian seal (Pusa caspica)”.

-Presentations, video recordings of 4 sessions will be posted on the website of the Tehran Convention.
+Presentations, video recordings of 4 sessions and the list of particioants have been posted on the website of the Tehran Convention.
 After the completion of the conference report and the abstracts, the Organizing Committee will share these documents for public inspection.

 We believe that the results of the conference will be useful to the governments of the Caspian countries, international, regional stakeholders to make informed decisions on the problems of climate change and adaptation to them in the Caspian region, as well as in order to implement the Paris Agreement on Climate Change and the Sustainable Development Goals (SDGs).
 This event will contribute to the United Nations Decade of Ocean Sciences for Sustainable Development (2021-2030).